medic/cht-core/README.md

 # The Core Framework of the Community Health Toolkit (CHT)
+# TODO: REMOVE THIS CHANGE.
+JUST TESTING THE BUILD WITH SOMETHING HARMLESS.

 This is the repository of the CHT Core Framework, a technical resource of the [Community Health Toolkit (CHT)](https://communityhealthtoolkit.org) contributed by Medic Mobile.